bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-overview.md

 ## Real-time carriers

+BigCommerce supports two types of real-time carriers: native integrations and third-party shipping provider apps.
+You can connect real-time carriers to your account using the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/updateacarrierconnection) endpoint.
+For a guide on how to use real-time carriers, see [How to Use a Real-Time Carrier](/api-docs/store-management/shipping/use-shipping-provider).

+### Native integrations
 BigCommerce offers native integrations with many real-time shipping carriers such as UPS, FedEx, and USPS.
-The [Shipping Carrier Connection](/api-reference/store-management/shipping-api/shipping-carrier) resource allows you to connect an account for one of our natively supported shipping carrier integrations.
-For a guide on how to use real-time carriers, see [How to Use a Third-Party Shipping Provider](/api-docs/store-management/shipping/use-shipping-provider).

-For a list of all supported carriers, see [Real-Time Quote Providers](https://support.bigcommerce.com/s/article/Setting-Up-a-Real-Time-Shipping-Quote-Shipping-Method?language=en_US#providers).
+For a list of all supported native integrations, see [Real-Time Quote Providers](https://support.bigcommerce.com/s/article/Setting-Up-a-Real-Time-Shipping-Quote-Shipping-Method?language=en_US#providers).

+### Third-party shipping provider apps
+BigCommerce offers third-party shipping provider apps that merchants must install on their store.
+If you would like to offer a shipping solution, see [Become a Shipping Provider](/api-docs/providers/shipping).

 ## Related resources